twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap21%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 302 It is hard to leave the world (to become a friar), it is hard to enjoy the world; hard is the monastery, painful are the houses; painful it is to dwell with equals (to share everything in common) and the itinerant mendicant is beset with pain.
 Therefore let no man be an itinerant mendicant and he will not be beset with pain.

+   * - Cited from DLMBS [8]_
+     - | **DhP 302**
+       | It is difficult to become a monk.
+It is difficult to enjoy it.
+Unpleasant and difficult to endure is a life of a householder.
+       | Painful is association with unequal.
+Wanderer in the round of rebirth is always followed by suffering.
+       | Therefore, do not be a wanderer and do not be followed by suffering.
+[DLMBSFn-V302]_

 .. _Dhp303:

 .. list-table:: Dhammapada Dhp.
 303